Subway (restaurant): Hepatitis A contamination

 In September 1999, at least 32 customers in Seattle contracted hepatitis A after eating food contaminated with the virus at two Subway outlets.
-The virus, which is spread by eating or drinking food or water contaminated with infected feces, infects the liver causing nausea, vomiting, diarrhea, fatigue, and fever.
+The virus is spread by eating or drinking food or water contaminated with infected feces.
 Subsequent investigations found that staff failed to adhere to thorough hand washing and the use of plastic gloves during food preparation.
 A class-action lawsuit on behalf of 31 victims was resolved for $1.6 million.
 The most seriously affected victim—a 6-year-old boy—suffered acute liver failure and required a liver transplant.
 He was awarded $10 million in an out-of-court settlement in 2001.
-A previous outbreak of hepatitis A in 1996 had also involved a Subway outlet in Seattle, although no legal action had resulted.
+A similar outbreak of hepatitis A in 1996 had also involved a Subway outlet in Seattle, although no legal action had resulted.

-In April 2015, the Arkansas Department of Health issued a warning to the public that customers who had eaten at the Subway outlet in Morrilton, Arkansas, may have been exposed to infection after an employee tested positive for the virus.

 Sandwich size

 On February 2, 2007, KNXV-TV (with the help of the Arizona Department of Weights and Measures) reported that three of Subway's "Giant Sub" sandwiches, normally each 3 ft long, were actually only 81.0, 81.9, and 82.6 cm long.
 Under Arizona regulations, objects cannot be more than 3% shorter than their advertised length; a "three-foot" sub must be at least 2 ft 10.92 in long.
-The report also showed the boxes designed to store these sandwiches were 2 ft 10+3/4 in in length; shorter than the maximum allowable variance.
-In response to the report, Subway said it was reevaluating its advertising, training, and packaging materials with regard to the specific or implied length of Giant Subs and was advising its franchisees to only discuss with customers the approximate number of expected servings and not a specific length of measurement.

-In January 2013, an Australian teen, Matt Corby, complained on Facebook that Subway's "footlong" sandwich was only 11 in long, rather than 1 foot.
-Subway responded by saying, "With regards to the size of the bread and calling it a footlong, 'Subway Footlong' is a registered trademark as a descriptive name for the sub sold in Subway Restaurants and not intended to be a measurement of length."
-Discovery during a subsequent class-action lawsuit revealed that most Subway sandwiches were the advertised length.
-A $530,000 settlement was thrown out of court in 2017 for being "utterly worthless" to consumers.